MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-embed-qr-code-link.md

     > [!NOTE] You can also [copy a link to a step within a guide](pc-app-copy-link-guide-step.md).

 2. Open a third-party QR code generator.
-Examples of third-party QR code generators:
+Examples of third-party QR code generators include the following:

     - [https://www.qr-code-generator.com/](https://www.qr-code-generator.com/)